Develop

 • This actor does not have to have a spatial anchor component attached.

-2. Call the method OculusAnchors::CreateSpatialAnchor and pass the anchor transform, actor, and result delegate in as parameters.
+2. Call the method OculusXRAnchors::FOculusXRAnchors::CreateSpatialAnchor and pass the anchor transform, actor, result delegate, and output result in as parameters.

 • If the specified actor does not have a spatial anchor component attached, a new component is constructed for you.